PaulGG-Code/Phoenix-Firmware/ReadMe.md

 <br>

 <img src="https://user-images.githubusercontent.com/55334727/214013624-25dad48e-72ea-4a90-9060-66e137e0d61a.png" align="left" width="200px"/>
-After installing the packs to Flipper, hit the <code>Arrow UP</code> button on the main menu and go to <code>Xtreme Settings</code>.
+After installing the packs to Flipper, hit the <code>Arrow UP</code> button on the main menu and go to <code>Phoenix Settings</code>.
 Here choose which pack you want and tweak the other settings how you prefer, then press back to reboot and enjoy your new assets for all apps (e.g. Subghz scanning asset) & animations!

 <br clear="left"/>